9 Questions to Ask BEFORE You Buy REAL ESTATE in the DOMINICAN REPUBLIC

 7. IS IT BETTER TO BUY PROPERTIES UNDER A COMPANY OR AN INDIVIDUAL?

-8. WHAT ARE THE CRITERIAS TO FILL FOR RESIDENCY IN THE DOMINICAN REPUBLIC?
+8. WHAT ARE THE CRITERIA TO FILL FOR RESIDENCY IN THE DOMINICAN REPUBLIC?

 The following applicants may apply immediately for permanent residency status without having to previously obtain temporary residency status: